Health Information Frequently Asked Questions

 For more information about Medicare MNT services, visit: medicare.gov

 How do I order publications from the NIDDK?

 You can order copies through the online NIDDK Publications Catalog or call 1-800-860-8747 between 8:30 a.m. and 5 p.m., Eastern Time, Monday through Friday, to place an order.
 The first 10 copies of most NIDDK publications are free.
-You can view and download all of the NIDDK publications from the NIDDK website.

 Can I make copies of NIDDK health information publications?

 Yes, our information is not copyrighted.
 We encourage users of our publications to duplicate and distribute as many copies as desired.